sivasakthibusinessmdu/sstechnologies/README.md

 # sstechnologies
-This statis website contains information about ss technologies, the technology company that boost business
+This static website contains information about ss technologies, the technology company that boost business